 Modern Language Placement

 The Modern Language requirement is a two-course or equivalent sequence that prepares students to be lifelong learners of languages and cultures.
-Modern language courses are taken in order (the language 101 course, followed by language 102 or the approved study away or immersive experience) and focus on learning through developing novice-level skills in comprehending and producing speech and writing in a non-English natural language, and familiarity with some of the communities for whom that is a first or primary language.
+Modern language courses are taken in order (first the language 101 course, followed by language 102 or the approved study away or immersive experience).
+They focus on learning through developing novice-level skills in comprehending and producing speech and writing in a non-English natural language, and familiarity with some of the communities for whom that is a first or primary language.
 A student may also satisfy this requirement through one of the following means, all subject to final approval by the Department of Modern Language Studies:

-- Complete secondary school in a non-Anglophone country and in a language other than English.
-Completion of primary education in another language is not sufficient.
+Provide documentation of completion of at least one year of high school (9th or 10th grade) in a non-Anglophone country with all instruction in a language other than English.
+Completion of lower levels of education in another language is not sufficient.

-All incoming students without relevant transfer credits who have taken more than two years of French, German or Spanish and who wish to continue studying that same language must take a placement exam in the appropriate language before enrolling in a modern language course.
-Students who place out of the modern language requirement are encouraged to continue their studies of language by enrolling in 201, 202/220 or 301, according to placement.
-Students who score below the minimum (see below) must satisfy the modern language requirement by taking a 201-level course.
-Such courses are offered in French, German, Japanese and Spanish.
+Students who place out of the modern language requirement are encouraged to continue their studies of language by enrolling in 201, 202, 203, 204, 220 or 301, according to placement and language.
+Students who score below the minimum (see below) must satisfy the modern language requirement by completing a language course at the 102 level.
+Some students will need to begin at 101 and others will be able to enter at the 102 level.
+Language courses are offered in German, Japanese and Spanish.

 For the modern language requirement to be waived, a student must qualify for a learning disability as defined by the state of North Carolina.
 If the modern language waiver is granted, the student must substitute a course with an international or intercultural emphasis that has been approved by the Department of Modern Language Studies.
 Students must contact the coordinator of the Accessibility Resource Center to process the waiver.
 The coordinator of Accessibility Resource Center maintains the list of approved substitute courses.
 Substitute courses cannot double-count with other general education requirements.